Microsoft/MCW-Azure-Stack/Hands-on lab/Azure-Stack-Operate/HOL step-by-step - Azure Stack Operate.md

 ### Task 2: Publish a custom Azure Marketplace solution

 1. From the Administrator: Windows PowerShell ISE window, generate a Marketplace item package file (Contoso.ContosoWebAppTemplate.1.0.0.azpkg) by running the following:

      ```
      & 'C:\Downloads\Azure Stack Marketplace Item Generator and Sample\AzureGalleryPackageGenerator\AzureGalleryPackager.exe' package -m "C:\Downloads\Azure Stack Marketplace Item Generator and Sample\ContosoWebAppTemplate\manifest.json" -o "C:\Downloads"
      ```
-2. Start Internet Explorer and navigate to the Azure Stack Hub administrator portal at https://adminportal.local.azurestack.external/.
+2. Navigate to the Azure Stack Hub administrator portal at https://adminportal.local.azurestack.external/ using the desktop icon.

 3. When prompted, sign in with the Azure Active Directory credentials you provided when provisioning the Azure Stack Hub environment.

-4. In the Azure Stack Hub administrator portal, in the hub menu, select **+ Create a resource**.
+4. In the Azure Stack Hub administrator portal, select **+ Create a resource** on the left.

 5. On the New blade, select **Data + Storage** and then select **Storage account - blob, file, table, queue**.

     ![In the Azure Stack Hub administrator portal, Storage account - blob, file, table, queue is displayed.](images/image4.png "Storage account")

-6. On the Create storage account blade, specify the following settings:
+6. On the Create storage account blade, specify the following settings then Select **Review + create** then **Create**.
+Wait until the storage account is provisioned.

     - Subscription: **Consumption Subscription**

-    -  Resource group: The name of a new resource **marketplace-pkgs-RG**.
+    - Resource group: **(Create new) marketplace-pkgs-RG**.

     - Storage account name: **A unique name consisting of between 3 and 24 lower case letters or digits**.

     - Location: **local**

     - Performance: **Standard**

     - Account kind: **Storage (general purpose v1)**

     - Replication: **Locally-redundant storage (LRS)**

-7. Select **Review + create** and then **Create**.
-Wait until the storage account is provisioned.

-8. In the hub menu, select **Resource groups**.
+7. On the portal's left navigation, select **Resource groups**.

-9. On the Resource Groups blade in the list of resource groups, select **marketplace-pkgs-RG**.
+8. On the Resource Groups blade in the list of resource groups, select **marketplace-pkgs-RG**.

-10. On the marketplace-pkgs-RG blade, select the entry representing the newly created storage account.
+9. On the **marketplace-pkgs-RG** blade, select the entry representing the newly created storage account.

-11. On the storage account blade, select **Blobs**.
+10. On the storage account blade, select **Blobs**.

-12. On the Blob service blade, select **+ Container**.
+11. On the Blob service blade, select **+ Container**.

-13. In the Name textbox, type **packages** and in the **Access type** drop down list, select **Blob (anonymous read access for blobs only)**.
+12. In the dialog that appears, enter **packages** for the name and **Blob (anonymous read access for blobs only)** for the **Access type**.

-14. In the list of containers, select **packages**.
+13. In the list of containers, select **packages**.

-15. On the packages blade, select **Upload**.
+14. On the packages blade, select **Upload**.

-16. On the upload blob blade, select the folder icon next to the **Select a file** text box.
+15. On the **Upload blob** blade that appears on the right, select the folder icon next to the **Select a file** text box.

-17. In the Choose File to Upload text box, navigate to the location containing the package that you noted in the previous task, select the **Contoso.ContosoWebApp.1.0.0.azpkg** file and select **Open**.
+16. In the File Explorer window that opens, navigate to the location containing the package that you noted in the previous task, select the **Contoso.ContosoWebApp.1.0.0.azpkg** file and select **Open**.

     ![In the Azure Stack Hub administrator portal, the Upload blob pane shows the Contoso.ContosoWebApp.1.0.0.azpkg file to be uploaded.](images/image5.png "Upload blob pane")

-18. Back on the Upload blob blade, select **Upload**.
+17. Back on the Upload blob blade, select **Upload**.

     > **Note**: Subsequent steps require Azure Stack PowerShell and tools installed.
 This was performed as part of **Azure Stack Hub Before the Hands-on Lab setup guide**).

-19. From the Administrator: Windows PowerShell ISE window, sign in to the Azure Stack Hub as operator by running the following (make sure to replace the placeholder <tenant_name> with the name of your Azure Active Directory tenant).
+18. From the Administrator: Windows PowerShell ISE window, sign in to the Azure Stack Hub as operator by running the following (make sure to replace the placeholder <tenant_name> with the name of your Azure Active Directory tenant).

     >**Note**: Azure Stack Hub still uses the *AzureRM* cmdlets and does not yet support the newer *AzureAZ* cmdlets.